UMAprotocol/UMIPs/UMIPs/badgerdao-priceID.md

 **Should the prices have any processing (e.g., TWAP)?**

-Since pricing is coming from uniswap / sushiswap, we should use the TWAP as defined in the price feed that already exists
+Since pricing is coming from uniswap, we should use the TWAP as defined in the price feed that already exists.

 TWAPs increase reliability of pulling data from AMMs.
 Without this, flash loans can be used to exploit pricing and cause liquidations.